 Get A Diary and Use It

 Hard copy or one on your phone, who cares.
 As long as it works for you.

 You want to hit the gym?
 Put it in the diary.
 You need a babysitter Friday week?
 Put it in the diary.
 You need to drop off kid#1 to recorder club Thursday at 8 am? put it in the diary, Kid#2 needs a healthy baked at home, vegan, nut-free low carb treat for a school party?
 Put it in the diary!

-I tend to use both, which works for me as I share an iCal with Himself so put everything in there that he needs to see (bills, kid pickups or activities, etc.) Everything else I do I tend to keep in my planner which I carry around with me.
+I tend to use both, which works for me as I share an iCal with the ex. so I put everything in there that he needs to see (bills, kid pickups or activities, etc.) Everything else I do I tend to keep in my planner which I carry around with me.
 I find this an easy way to plan out my months/weeks.
 Things that I want to do, as well as things I have to do.
 You can see what I mean here.